Home

 Photo: Karen Wonders

-AKU activists (from left: Imke Oncken, Lydia Bartz, Christian Offer, Stephan Roehl, Jutta Beher) informed people that the wild nature scenery promoted by the tourism industry in BC hides the grim reality of the international wood products industry.
-See: AKU Stand.
-For a report in German, see: AKU auf Touristikmesse.
-Press commentary on thepointed to the need for a "sanften Tourismus," a new form of sustainable tourism based on indigenous cooperation.
+AKU and Urgewald Right: AKU activists (from left: Imke Oncken, Lydia Bartz, Christian Offer, Stephan Roehl, Jutta Beher).
+They informed people that the wild nature scenery promoted by the tourism industry in BC hides the grim reality of the international wood products industry.
+Press commentary on the event pointed to the need for a "sanften Tourismus," a new form of sustainable tourism based on indigenous cooperation.

-One of the posters condemned the killing of grizzly bears for trophies and sport by German tourist hunters.
-Although the European Union banned the import of such trophies in 2006, Germans remain second only to American big game hunters as the most enthusiastic killers of Canadian grizzlies.
+One of the posters presented by AKU at Rostock condemned the killing of grizzly bears in BC for trophies and sport by German tourist hunters.
+Although the European Union banned the import from Canada of grizzly trophies in 2006, Germans remain second only to American big game hunters as the most enthusiastic killers of these bears and they represent an influential lobby group.

 "Kahlschlag für Deutschland" German Poster Display by AKU (Click images to enlarge)

-On the Destruction of Forests and Indigenous Culture in British Columbia, Canada
+On the Destruction of Rainforests and Indigenous Culture in British Columbia, Canada

 Poster 1